The fastest way to get ahead

 - University Visit: Seoul National University, South Korea

 - University Visit: Universidad Torcuato Di Tella, Argentina

 The One Year MBA program provides experiential learning during your time in the program.
 All students participate in consulting projects where you gain hands-on experience while pursuing your degree.
 Students also have the option of applying for competitive, paid internships to fulfill elective credits in the program.

 Past student consulting projects have worked with companies such as:

 Students have also participated in competitive internships in a variety of functional areas at companies such as:

 - Ardent Mills

-A career and professional development course will be integrated throughout the program.
+Career and professional development workshops will be offered throughout the program.
 Some topics covered include: